Property/Trails | Trail Length | Difficulty | Views | Water | Dogs Allowed |

 Description

-This trail offers a short loop that can be extended.
-For an even longer walk, connect with the Horse Meadows Knoll by passing through Eastern Greenway North.
+This set of trails offers a loop on Muller that can be extended.
+For an even longer walk, take the connection to the Horse Meadows Knoll by passing through Eastern Greenway North.
 This option greatly expands the possibilities and takes you into a variety of habitats with a vernal pool, the Horse Meadows Reservoir and the knoll – a distinct geological feature formed during the last Ice Age.
 Along the reservoir edge, there are rocky outcroppings where varied bird species can be spotted.
 Evidence of recent beaver activity can be seen along the eastern shore of the reservoir.

 Points of Interest